HU90m/serviam/README.md

 To build install the standard go toolchain and run `go build`.

-The `posterplucker` and `getshow` script expect the sxiv image viewer program to be installed on the system.
+The `posterplucker` and `getshow` use `xdg-open` to open image files for viewing so may fail if this or an image viewer is not installed on the system.

 ## Issues